lathoub/STAPI_HA/README.md

 Copy the `sensorthings` folder to the homeassistant `custom_components` folder (which sits in the `config` folder)

-If no `config` folder is visible in the root of homeassistant, create a `custom_components` folder and copy the `sensorthings` folder here.

 Restart Home Assistant

 ## Usage